-The long-standing friendly bilateral tie between Bangladesh and Canada has contributed to an enhanced trade relations between the two countries.
+The long-standing friendly bilateral tie between Bangladesh and Canada has contributed to an enhanced trade relation between the two countries.
 The focus of this trade relation has, on one side, been the economic cooperation and, on the other, augmentation of the existing trade and commerce.

 The volume of Bangladesh-Canada bilateral trade increased to CAD 3.1 billion in 2019 from CAD 2.24 billion of 2017.
 Bangladesh mainly exports apparel products, frozen fish, plastic items, head wear, footwear, ceramic products, toys, games and sports equipment and furniture to Canada.
 Bangladesh imports primarily red lentils, cereals, edible oil, oil seeds, miscellaneous fruit items, fertilizer, mechanical appliances, wood pulp, paper/paperboard, scraps, and optical, medical, scientific and technical instruments from Canada.
 Bangladesh is the second largest importer of Canadian food grains and other agricultural products in South Asia.
 Moreover, potential areas of trade from Bangladesh to Canada are shipbuilding, pharmaceuticals, leather and leather goods and IT.

 Pursuing the Government’s economic diplomacy policy, Bangladesh High Commission and its Officials are consistently working to enhance trade relationship with Canada through trade diversification, arranging business to business meetings, participation in trade fairs and so on.
 Efforts are being taken to augment Canadian investment in Bangladesh.